-We have strategically focused on offering Smart EVs for the mid- to high-end segment of China's passenger vehicle market.
-We directly compete with other pure-play EV companies, especially those targeting the mid- to high-end segment.
-To a lesser extent, our Smart EVs also compete with ICE vehicles in the mid- to high-end segment offered by traditional OEMs.
+We have strategically focused on offering Smart EVs for the mid-price segment of China's passenger vehicle market.
+We directly compete with other pure-play EV companies, especially those targeting the mid-price segment.
+To a lesser extent, our Smart EVs also compete with ICE vehicles in the mid-price segment offered by traditional OEMs.
 Furthermore, traditional OEMs that have strong brand recognition, substantial financial resources, sophisticated engineering capabilities and established sales channels may shift their focus towards the EV market in the future.
 We believe that our competitive advantage over existing and potential competitors lies in our innovative product offerings localized for Chinese consumers, ability to offer a great-to-drive and great-to-be-driven experience, deep software, hardware and data technologies, innovative software and content subscription model, scalable and efficient platforms and winning team for Smart EV.